arcus/LIEAF2022_workshop/github_slides.md

 What changed, When it changed, Who changed it, and Why they changed it.
 Here you can see a little picture of me that shows that I, pm0kjp, changed the code, and the date I changed it, and a bit of description as to why I changed the code.
 When I click on one of the changes, the blue codes on the far right, I can see the actual changes to the code, with new lines shown in green and removed lines shown in red. <br/><br/>

-Not only does Git keep a record of this, but it allows you to go back in time and recapture things you deleted or changed and now have second thoughts about.
-This is great because it keeps you from hoarding multiple versions of a file, which fill up your hard drive and also give you heartburn when you have to comb through them to find that one thing you are looking for. <br/><br/>
+Not only does Git keep a record of this, but it allows you to go back in time and look at things you deleted or changed and now have second thoughts about. <br/><br/>

 Now, earlier, we said that Git helps track changes in **text** files.
 What did we mean by that?
 </section>